RaccoonCodes/WatchNest-API/README.md

 This method searches and validate credentials.
 If successful, it generates a JWT Bearer that contains username, UserID, and their Role. it returns and encrypted JWT string or null when their is an invalid attempt.
 Becuase of Indexing, **`Time Complexity is O(lg n)`** where n is the number of records in the table.

 ### SeriesService Class
 This class handles CRUD operations for series in each users.
+This has 4 impotant methods:
+`CreateSeriesAsync`, `GetSeriesAsync`,`UpdateSeriesAsync` and `DeleteSeriesAsync`.

 **CreateSeriesAsync method**